 They are exceedingly generalised applications of principle that can help us better understand the personal decisions we face.

-(Hopefully our long grapple with the 4% rule seared that into our brains!)
+(Hopefully Monevator’s long grapple with the 4% rule has seared that into our brains!)

-The foundations of a proper financial plan are a realistic understanding of your financial goals, the time horizon you’ve got, the contributions you can make, the likely growth rates of the asset classes at your disposal, and your ability to withstand the pain it will take to get there.
-Amongst other things!
+The foundations of a proper financial plan are a realistic understanding of your financial goals, your time horizon, the contributions you can make, the likely growth rates of the asset classes at your disposal, and your ability to withstand the pain it will take to get there.
+(Amongst other things…)

-But rules of thumb can help us get moving and, as long as they’re tailored, can help us answer questions to which there are no real answers like: “What is my optimal asset allocation strategy if I wish to be sitting on a boatload of retirement wonga 20 years from now?”
+But rules of thumb can help us get moving and, as long as they’re tailored to suit, can start to tackle questions to which there are no real answers such as: “What is my optimal asset allocation strategy if I wish to be sitting on a boatload of retirement wonga 20 years from now?”

 Take it steady,